Zionme/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-a function that calculates the sum of all the data (n) of a listint_t list
+a function that inserts a new node at a given position.